 With a solid equipment financing definition down, let’s turn our attention to another common question: what is equipment leasing?

 An equipment lease is similar to equipment financing.
 The major distinction between the two is who owns the equipment.

 When you lease, the leasing company owns the asset and allows you to use it for a monthly fee.
 Generally, at the end of the initial term of the lease, the asset ownership converts to you for a nominal fee, usually $1.00.

-Both Equipment Financing and Equipment Leasing accomplish the same thing, they allow you to add the equipment you need to grow your business or simply replace an asset for a fixed monthly expense.
-In our opinion, financing is much cleaner and safer than leasing.
-If you want more detail on this just call and we’ll gladly answer your questions.
+Both equipment financing and equipment leasing accomplish the same thing; they allow you to add the equipment you need to grow your business or simply replace an asset for a fixed monthly expense.
+Charter Capital provides businesses in a wide range of industries with access to the financing and leasing agreements that work for them.

 Let us put our decades of experience to work for you.
 If you would like more detail on this, reach out today.
 We’ll gladly answer your questions.